programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 *  `day-number` refers to a unique day number where 1 corresponds to the 1st of January 1 AD, and
 *  `wdaynum` refers to the week day number where 1 corresponds to Monday, 2 to Tuesday etc.

-If the document date is not specified all temporal expressions will be interpreted relative to the date when the Geoparser is run, so that is today’s date.
+If the document date is not specified all temporal expressions will be interpreted relative to the date when the Geoparser is run.
 While this setting does not affect the performance of the geo-resolution of place names in this release, one could imagine a possible extension where the document date affects the type of gazetteer used or the location name variants that should be considered as place names change over time.

 #### Geo-parsing Multiple Text Files